cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

    role ARN and set it as `role` in `mailer.yml`.
 1. Make sure your email address is verified in SES, and set it as `from_address` in `mailer.yml`.
-By default SES is in sandbox mode where you must verify every individual receipient of emails.
+By default SES is in sandbox mode where you must verify every individual recipient of emails.
 If need be, make an AWS support ticket to be taken out of SES sandbox mode.
    AWS SES Docs: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html